uadmin/uadmin/docs/tutorial/part2.rst

 Once you are done, click the Crop button below and refresh the webpage to save your progress.

 .. image:: assets/croppediconoutput.png

+Well done!
+The travel icon is now cropped in the model structure.

 |